polentadb/polenta-jdbc-driver/README.md

-# PolentaJDBCDriver - JDBC Driver to access Polenta database
+# Polenta JDBC Driver - JDBC Driver to access Polenta database

 See <a href="https://github.com/polentadb/polenta-jdbc-driver/wiki">wiki</a> for documentation